LucaCoduriV/Notiflut-Land/README.md

 Now you should be able to compile the code with: `flutter build linux --release`

-Certainly!
-Here's an improved version of your installation guide with clearer instructions and additional details:

 ## Installation Guide

 1. **Navigate to the Build Scripts Directory:**